BentarHamza/IraqWar/README.md

 </p>
 The idea of analysing this historical event has growing in my mind after watching  former President George W. Bush accidentally switched "Ukraine" with "Iraq" in a line meant to criticize Vladimir Putin's "wholly unjustified and brutal invasion.", in a  <a href="https://www.youtube.com/watch?v=lrnaqpkBmOA&ab_channel=GuardianNews">speech</a> at his presidential center in Texas.

+>__Warning__
+> Before your trip inside details, Please note that I am not a specialist in geopolitics and armed conflicts.
+I am only a data neurd with a passion for current events in international Politics and the History of the globe.

 <h2> $\textcolor{brown}{\text{I. Analysing President George W. Bush speech declaring War against Iraq using (Audio Data)}}$ </h2>
 In this part of my work